brandonleichty/EVE-Price-Tracking-Assistant/README.md

 # EVE-Price-Tracking-Assistant

-🤖 EVE keeps track of product prices from popular websitse and updates you via text or email if the prices change.
+🤖 EVE keeps track of product prices from Amazon (and hopefully other sites) and updates you via text or email if the price changes.
 This is being built for the capstone project of Treehouse's Full-Stack JavaScript Techdegree.

 ## APIs to be used in project:

 * Twilio
-* SendGrid

 ## Frameworks